miklevin/MikeLev.in/_posts/2025-06-10-perfect-pebble-tech-movement-strategy.md

 future-proofing they promised but fail to deliver on out of our system.
 It'll happen.
 We're all just slow to react to this new HTMX development.

+### Planting an Acorn: The Long-Term Vision for a New Stack

 These are the focal-lenses I am future-proof focusing: Nix for Linux and the bottom OS portion of the platform pyramid, Python for the programming and orchestration layer, and HTMX for the web-centric user interface (UI) and user